 Here at The Eco Hub, we are committed to finding the very best sustainable brands.
 We independently review everything we recommend.
 When you buy through our affiliate links, we may earn a small commission.
 Learn more here.

 You picked out the perfect sustainable backpack!
 But what about all the goodies you need to stuff in it?
 We've rounded up the best Eco Friendly Zero Waste School Supplies your kids will love.
 From pencils to pens to notebooks, we've got you covered.

-Americans use 68 million trees per year for their paper needs which results in massive deforestation, destroys habitats, and contributes to climate change.
-The good news is, that there are lots of great companies offering sustainable paper products and other school supplies.
+Americans use 68 million trees per year for their paper needs, resulting in massive deforestation, destroying habitats, and contributing to climate change.
+The good news is that many great companies offer sustainable paper products and other school supplies.

-1. Eco Friendly and Zero Waste School Supplies: Paper Products
+1. Eco-Friendly and Zero Waste School Supplies: Paper Products

 Opting for 100% recycled paper is a great way to support the planet.
-Be on the lookout for a third-party certification like Green Seal, EcoLogo, The Chlorine Free Products Association, and of course the Forest Stewardship Council (FSC).
+Be on the lookout for a third-party certification like Green Seal, EcoLogo, The Chlorine Free Products Association, and the Forest Stewardship Council (FSC).

 Staples also carries 100% recycled paper products.
 This paper is FSC certified and made with 100% post-consumer recycled content, which is fantastic.
 The higher the post-consumer content the better!

 If you have an artist in your family, recycled drawing paper is the way to go.
 These are natural unbleached paper made from recycled materials AND it's fully recyclable!